Research and practice have shown that, in business units characterized by human differences...

-- Heterogeneity of ideas and perspectives can lead to greater innovativeness and broader applicability of solutions; but...
+- Heterogeneity of ideas and perspectives leads to greater innovativeness and broader solution-applicability.

-- Heterogeneity often also erects barriers to efficiency and effectiveness, so it needs to be skillfully leveraged.
+- Heterogeneity often erects barriers to efficiency and effectiveness; it needs to be skillfully leveraged.

-Examine the website or annual report of any globe-spanning corporation: You'll find "diversity" mentioned prominently.
+The websites and annual reports of globe-spanning corporations prominently mention "diversity."
 But how?
-In almost all cases, it's about demographic inclusiveness.
+In almost all cases, it's merely about demographic inclusiveness.

-GROVEWELL's experience reveals, however, that opportunities for global growth are lying unseized when global organizations don't go beyond inclusiveness to proactively view diversity in terms of differences in the values, expectations, and behaviors of customers, clients, employees, partners, and other stakeholders worldwide.
+Opportunities for global growth are lying unseized when global organizations don't go beyond inclusiveness to proactively view diversity in terms of variability in the values, expectations, and behaviors of customers, clients, employees, partners, and other stakeholders worldwide.

 Differences in values, expectations, and behaviors need to be leveraged.
 Until this is done consistently and well, the unit's global growth arsenal remains incomplete.